Orckestra/orc-shared/README.md

 Shows a modal dialog box, which will close if clicked outside.
 Children of the component tag will be rendered inside the dialog box.

+### List

+`columnDefs`: An array of objects, each describing one column in the table.

+`rows`: An array of data objects, each corresponding to one row in the table.
+Shopuld contain the fields defined in `columnDefs`, and importantly, the `keyField` (q.v.).

+`rowOnClick`: A click handler for rows.

+`keyField`: A key name (or key path) pointing to a member on each row that is uniquely identifying.
+This value will be used to reference the row in selections, the `rowOnClick` handler, etc.

+Configurable list component.
+Shows a table of information, according to the given configuration.
+Can be combined with `ScrollLoader` for infinite scrolling capability.

 ### ScrollLoader

 `loadTrigger`: A length in pixels of how far from the bottom of the list the loader function should be tirggered.